1960 to 1970: Growth Continues

 Expansion and Improvement

 During the tenure of Mr. W.T.
-Woodson, the third Photo of many schoolbuses and quotesuperintendent of FCPS, the student enrollment grew phenomenally.
-Woodson probably never would have fathomed the 43,707 enrollment growth of the 1950's would be easily exceeded by the growth in the 60's and beginning of the 70's.
+Woodson, the third superintendent of FCPS, student enrollment grew phenomenally.
+Woodson probably never would have fathomed the enrollment growth of 43,707 of the 1950's would be easily exceeded by the growth in the 60's and the beginning of the 70's.

-The enrollment doubled and produced an increase of 73,492 new students.
-At the height of the growth a classroom was added each day and 1,700 new teachers were hired.
-New schools added added nearly 6.8 million square feet of new space to address the needs of the additional students.
+Enrollment doubled and produced an increase of 73,492 new students.
+At the height of this growth, a classroom was added each day, and 1,700 new teachers were hired.
+New schools added nearly 6.8 million square feet of new space to address the needs of the additional students.

 Part of this enrollment growth was from the decision in 1968 to begin the school system's first kindergarten classes.
 In the first year, about 8,200 kindergarten students enrolled in the half-day program.
-It would be another 43 years before the kindergarten program was made into full day.
+It would be another 43 years before the kindergarten program grew to a full day.

 Organizational Change

 Initially, public education in Virginia consisted of eleven grades, divided into two levels.
 Elementary schools were grades 1-7 and high schools were grades 8-11.
 When the state authorized a 12th grade in 1946, the school structure remained at these same two levels.
-In 1960 the School Board decided to organize the structure to include intermediate schools with grades 7 and 8.
+In 1960 the School Board decided to include intermediate schools with grades 7 and 8.

 Instructional Innovation